 It may seem odd to have cancer and not have surgery to remove it or radiation therapy to kill the cancer.
 But unlike many other cancers, most prostate cancer grows very slowly.
 Slow-growing prostate cancer does not normally cause symptoms.
 So it is possible to have prostate cancer for years without ever knowing it.

-Prostate cancer treatments like surgery, radiation, and hormone therapy have serious side effects.
+Prostate cancer treatments like surgery and radiation have serious side effects.
 These side effects include bladder, bowel, and erection problems.
 With active surveillance, men who have low-risk prostate cancer can wait to start other treatment.
 Some men will never need more treatment.
-And others can delay dealing with any side effects until tests show their cancer is growing more quickly.
+And others can delay having treatment until tests show their cancer is growing more quickly.

-If you choose active surveillance, you are taking a chance that your cancer will spread and become incurable during that time.
-But this is not common.
-Regular checkups will increase your chances to find out right away if your prostate cancer grows.
-That way your cancer still can be treated in the early stages, when treatments are more successful.
+If you choose active surveillance, you are taking a chance that your cancer will grow.
+But regular checkups will show if this happens.
+And if it does happen, your cancer still can be treated in the early stages, when treatments are more successful.

-Unless you only have a short time to live, if your prostate cancer is faster-growing (higher-grade), your doctor probably will recommend other treatments.
+If your localized prostate cancer is not low-risk, your doctor probably will recommend surgery or radiation.
 Each type of prostate cancer treatment has its pros and cons.
 And it is important that you and your doctor think about both when making your treatment decisions.

 What To Expect After Treatment